kolyaventuri/node-boilerplate/README.md

 # Boilerplate
 ### My Personal Boilerplate Application

-This is the setup for the bulk of my Node.JS web apps.
+This is the setup for the bulk of my React web apps.
 Figured I would throw it together in one repo for easy access to me, as well as anyone else who wants to use it.

 ## Tech Stack
 - [Node.JS](https://nodejs.org/en/)